Car dealership grant fights crime, improves Volusia graduation rate

 Students graduating with diplomas, not GEDs

-Tara Frazier, a senior at Deltona High School, lost her father when she was 13.
+Tara Frazier, a Deltona High School graduate getting ready to start the spring semester at Daytona State College, lost her father when she was 13.

 "My dad passed away two days before the school year my eighth grade year, April this month," Frazier said tearfully.
 "We lived in a hotel my 10th grade year -- it was really rough -- then I just stopped.
 I didn't want to do school anymore, I was so upset about not having a dad, I didn't have a lot of friends, gained a bunch of weight."

 When Frazier had the courage to return to Deltona High her senior year she was way behind.
 She had to catch up on a year-and-a-half-worth of course work in her final year in high school and pass both Florida Standards Assessment English Language Art and Algebra 1 exams.
 If not, she would not receive a diploma and would not graduate.

 "When I dropped out last year I didn't think I was going to college," Frazier said.
 "I didn't think I was ever going to be prom.
 I didn't think I'd be able to walk across the stage and get my diploma."